Lenislaw/hda_recruitment2_task/README.md

 ### Install Dependencies (backend)

+Go to root directory and use command to instal dependencies

 ```
 $ npm install

 ```

 ### Run

-Go to root directory and use command in terminal
+Start app from root folder

 ```
 # Run frontend & backend